sigmacomputing/sigmaquickstarts/site/sigmaguides/src/sigma_api_with_postman/sigma_api_with_postman.md

         },
 ```

-Even if you are only using a Sigma Trial and have not created a connection yourself there will be one shown.
+Even if you are only using a Sigma Trial and have not created a connection yourself, there will be one shown.
 This is Sigma's sample database and is included on all Sigma instances by default.
 Your ID values will be different of course.

 ![Footer](assets/sigma_footer.png)
 <!-- END -->